 - Avoid drugs and alcohol.
 Yes, this bears repeating.
 Add alcohol or drugs to an unfamiliar environment and culture, and you set yourself up for trouble.

 Water safety.
 Never swim at any location without a lifeguard present.
-Be aware of the dangers of rip currents at beaches, never swim alone (use the buddy system), and never drink alcohol and swim!
+Be aware of the dangers of rip currents at beaches, never swim alone (use the buddy system), never swim at night, and never drink alcohol and swim!
 When boating, wear a life jacket.